Nature-based programs, transformative events, private and group session counseling, courses, workshops, and retreats

 THE DREAM AS RITUAL ENCOUNTER: RELIVING THE MYTHIC EXPERIENCE

-A Spring 2024 Workshop (one day)
+2025 Workshop (one day)

 This workshop is influenced by Johanna Macy.
 Dreams emerge from the same source as the great myths we “live by”.
 “If myth is the breath, then ritual is the breathing: calling us to gather in an experiential environment and re-enter the dream as a living entity.
 Using drumming, chanting, and embodied circle work, we call in the dream world, retell and relive the dream, act out the roles of the chief characters and entities of the dream, and rework the “myth” as a living ritual.
 What follows is insight, reflection, celebration, grief, but always blessing.